Fall of History

 The reasons why the Dual Monarchy ultimately crumbled have been well-studied; in an age of multi-national societies, it’s a pretty important question (that historicism thing again).
 Just as important as the reasons for failure are the reasons for success: if Austria-Hungary was a failed state, doomed to destruction, how then did it survive over four years of intense wartime pressure, collapsing only when its people and its soldiers were themselves collapsing from starvation?

 With Fall of Empires and its successors, we’ll look at this in depth.
-We’ll do our best to make it a truly remarkable product, and I hope you’ll like it.
+We’ve done our best to make it a truly remarkable product, and I hope you’ll like it.